 Unplugging his computer’s power cord, Eric picked up his computer and walked towards him, shoving the computer roughly into his outstretched hands.

 As Eric walked back towards the couch, he tried to formulate a proper response, and chastise the client for his disrespect.
-Yet, he couldn’t do it.
-Instead, he stood quietly for a moment and then turned and left the apartment.
+Yet he couldn’t do it.
+Perhaps this was because – on some level – he knew that Eric was speaking his characteristic truth.
+He was an asshole.
+He was stripping away Eric’s source of comfort, entertainment and pure, unadulterated nirvana.
+And for what?
+Some policy?
+Even one ostensibly designed for Eric’s own good?
+What right did he have?
+He stood quietly for a moment and then turned and left the apartment.
 He began to walk back the way he had come, stepping gingerly over the ant-infested rind.

 Then he stopped.
 There was a maintenance closet adjacent to Eric’s apartment, which he hadn’t noticed before.
 Its door stood strangely ajar, and inside he could hear something scraping across the floor.
 After a moment this was joined by another sound that made his blood run cold.
 An animal was shrieking inside the closet.
 He pushed open the door and began looking around for a light switch.
 He couldn’t find one, even after pushing aside a number of mops and brooms, and scraping his hand against a course pegboard attached to the wall.
 Finally, he set down Eric’s computer and pulled out his phone.